-Having lived with HIV-AIDS for over thirty years this is a project near and dear to his heart which has been devastating in so many areas of his life.
-Arturo wants thank all who donate to this Memorial Sculpture because it means so much to so many.
+Having lived with HIV/AIDS for over 30 years, this is a project near and dear to his heart as the disease has devastated so many areas of his life.
+Arturo wants thank all who donate to this memorial sculpture because it means so much to so many.

 He was also on the winning design team for the international Key West AIDS Memorial competition.
 The memorial was completed in 1997.
 In 2012, at World AIDS Day/Day without Art, Dan, then the Palm Springs Art Museum’s Architecture and Design Council chair, proposed, during his presentation “Memory and Memorials, that Palm Springs create its own AIDS memorial.
 And thus, the task force was born.